kanishk30/media_service/README.md

 * Shifting from Core PHP to its frameworks, like Laravel, can greatly improve the performance and DX.

 ## VIDEO DEMONSTRATION
-Following video shows thw live working of the service.
+Following video shows the live working of the service.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=tK5Fp_IKCPk" target="_blank"><img src="http://img.youtube.com/vi/tK5Fp_IKCPk/0.jpg"
 alt="Working" width="240" height="180" border="10" /></a>